vapaamies/KolibriOS/readme.md

 ````

 ## Compiling from Delphi IDE
-First, you need to build RTL for you version of Delphi.
-Please run `build-RTL.bat` script to do it.
-Compiled DCUs will appear in `RTL` directory.
+First, you need to initialize projects before open them in Delphi IDE.
+Please run `init-for-IDE.bat` script.
+It will build RTL for your version of Delphi, and then generate project configuration files contain correct paths to libraries, DCU and EXE/DLL directories for Delphi IDE.

 Open program in the IDE, press `Ctrl+F9`.
 Compiled `.exe` file will appear in `Bin` directory.
 Use `convert.bat` to convert it to KolibriOS executable:
 ````